Kotlin/kotlin-spec/docs/kotlin.core/type-inference.md

 Kotlin supports the following bound smart casts (BSC).

-- Nullability-by-equality BSC.
-If two values are known to be equal, nullability conditions for one are applied to the other.
+- Non-nullability-by-equality BSC.
+If two values are known to be equal, non-nullability conditions for one are applied to the other.
-- Nullability-by-safe-call BSC.
-For a safe-call property `o?.p` of a non-null type $T$, nullability conditions for `o?.p` are applied to `o`.
+- Non-nullability-by-safe-call BSC.
+For a safe-call property `o?.p` of a non-null type $T$, non-nullability conditions for `o?.p` are applied to `o`.

 Two values $a$ and $b$ are considered equals in the following cases.